 Can you help me with my research about UN documents?

 Yes, our Reference Team can assist you with your questions about the UN, its documents and any other queries.

 Can I borrow books from the Library?

 Yes, most Library material can be borrowed by permanent missions and members of delegations with a valid grounds pass to UNHQ.
-The normal loan period is two weeks.

 Does the Library provide access to subscription electronic databases for journals, news, and e-books published outside of the UN?